armin-reichert/mazes/README.md

 Path finding algorithms:
 - The EazyGrid library contains a DFS and BFS-based path finding implementation.

-To give an example for the clarity of the code:
+To give an example for the clarity of the code in this library:

     public class PrimMST extends MazeAlgorithm {